Close

 Calculating the Value of an Annuity Due

-While retirement calculator is used to calculate retirement pension, Annuity Due is calculated using a formula.
-To understand the current (present value, PV) and future (future value, FV) worth of an Annuity Due, we use dedicated formulas.
-These calculations are crucial for assessing the value of the investment over time.
+While a retirement calculator is used to calculate retirement pension, annuity due is calculated using a formula.
+The current and future value of a due annuity are calculated using special formulae.
+These estimates are important in the evaluation of the investment value as it goes on.

-Let us take this example where an annuitant is to immediately receive ₹5000 every year for the next 10 years at an annual interest rate of 5%.
-To determine the present value of this series of payments, they would use the present value of an Annuity Due formula as follows:
+Consider an example where an annuitant receives ₹5,000 each year over the next 10 years at an annual interest rate of 5%.
+To calculate what the present value of this series of payments would be, they would compute the present value of an annuity due formula in the following manner:

-Likewise, to calculate the future value of the same stream of payments, they would use the future value of an Annuity Due formula:
+Likewise, to calculate the future value of the same stream of payments, they would use the future value of annuity due formula:

 Present Value of an Annuity Due

-The present value of an Annuity Due tells us the current value of a series of expected Annuity payments.
+The present value of an annuity due provides us with the current value of a number of anticipated annuity payments.
 In other words, it shows what the future total to be paid is worth now.

 PV Annuity Due = C x [ 1-(1+i)-n / i ] x (1+ i)